ibm-cloud-docs/account/iam-specific_ip.md

 # Allowing specific IP addresses
 {: #ips}

 By default, all IP addresses can be used to log in to the {{site.data.keyword.cloud}} console and access classic infrastructure APIs.
-You can specify which IP addresses have access and all other IP addresses will be restricted.
+You can specify which IP addresses have access and all other IP addresses are restricted.
 You can specify this access at the user level or at the account level.
 {:shortdesc}

-If an IP address restriction is defined for both the account and the user, the IP address needs to match both specifications in order to be able to generate an IAM token.
+If an IP address restriction is defined for both the account and the user, the IP address needs to match both specifications to be able to generate an IAM token.
 {: important}

 ## Allowing specific IP addresses for a user